massimoaria/tall/README.md

 library("tall")
 ```

-and then start TALL shiny app with:
+and then run TALL shiny app with:

 ``` r
 tall()